Okawuma/IAC-VPC/README.md

     + storing of state file in s3 and locking it dynamo-db table.
 + Scalability: The architecture should be scalable.
 This could involve setting up auto-scaling groups, load balancers, and possibly even multi-region support for future growth
 + Cost-Efficiency: The candidate should be aware of cost implications and should aim to implement cost-saving measures like reserved instances or spot instances.
-+ Monitoring and Logging: Implementation of AWS CloudWatch, CloudTrail, and possibly third-party solutions for comprehensive monitoring and logging.
++ Monitoring and Logging: Implementation of AWS CloudWatch, CloudTrail, and possibly third-party solutions like datadog, splunk.
 ### Steps taken:
 ### create the vpc main.tf file and the varaibles.tf side by side
 ### Inside the main.tf file, create the following resources: